rwokano/CleaningDataProject/README.md

 ## Background
 One of the most exciting areas in all of data science right now is wearable computing - see for example [this article](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/).
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
-The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The data used for this project represents data collected by the accelerometers on the Samsung Galaxy S smartphone.
 If you're interested, you can see a full description of the data [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)